GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 The last piece of our testing framework is our [`tftest`](https://pypi.org/project/tftest/) library, which wraps the Terraform executable and returns familiar data structures for most commands.

-##### Testing end to end examples
+##### Testing end-to-end examples

-Putting it all together, here is how an end-to-end example test works.
+Putting it all together, here is how an end-to-end blueprint test works.

 Each example is a Python module in its own directory, and a Terraform fixture that calls the example as a module: